RPT-UPDATE 1-IPOs stoke San Francisco housing market

 SAN FRANCISCO, Nov 23 Adam Holm has been looking to sell his three-bedroom Victorian house in San Francisco's Potrero Hill neighborhood all year, but he needs one thing to happen first: gaming-company Zynga's initial public offering.

-"It seems foolish to put it on the market before when there are a thousand people down the street who are about to make a million dollars," Holm said.
+"It seems foolish to put it on the market before when there are a thousand people down the street who are about to make a million dollars," said Holm.
 His place is within walking distance of Zynga's headquarters, and he expects prices in the neighborhood to rise significantly in the wake of the IPO.

 Holm, now working as a carpenter after being laid off as an architect, is taking in roommates, living in the basement and fixing the place up as he awaits what he expects will be his own IPO payday.